sammaxfleet/Battleships/README.md

 User Stories to achieve:

-User Sories
+ # User Sories

-1. Make a board your own size with a Maximum of 8.
+1. Welcome message & explain the Rules to the User.
-2. Fire shots at the board & decide how they register.
+2. Make a board your own size with a Maximum of 8.
-3. Decide how the battleships are represented & randomise hits for each game.
+3. Fire shots at the board & decide how they register.
-4. Make Battleships invisble for game.
+4. Decide how the battleships are represented & randomise hits for each game.
-5. Say if shot isn't on the board with a 'H' for hit or 'M' for miss.
+5. Make Battleships invisble for game.
-6. Explain the Rules to the User.
+6. Say if shot isn't on the board with a 'H' for hit or 'M' for miss.
 7. Make the flow of the game feel user friendly .
 8. Loop the game X 10.